IELTS Band 9 model essay samples are everywhere on the internet. But are they really Band 9?

 Original: Moreover, by providing aid, these organizations can expand their wings towards the most needed ones.

-Using words like ‘Moreover’, ‘What is more’, ‘Furthermore’ and ‘Besides’ (see the video Model 2 above – watch from this point 13:00) at the start of sentences is a sign of mechanical linking.
+Using words like ‘Moreover’, ‘What is more’, ‘Furthermore’ and ‘Besides’ (see the video Model 2 above – watch from 13:00) at the start of sentences is a sign of mechanical linking.

 Better options: use internal links to add variety.